0Lilymoon0/music-playlist-creator/README.md

 Once running, you will need to sign/login to use the create card or create deck route.

-I reccommend first creating a deck before creating any cards, but the forms tell someone any other neccessary information.
+I recommend first creating a deck before creating any cards, but the forms tell someone any other necessary information.